JohnDBV/DiPlayer-CSharp/README.md

 # DiPlayer-CSharp
-A test application for the GitHub portfolio(starting 2023)
+A test application for the GitHub portfolio.

+Total development time : ~80 hours